-One day, I saw in a book of truth: “Though many people believe in God, few understand what faith in God means, and what they must do to be after God’s heart.
-This is because, though people are familiar with the word ‘God’ and phrases such as ‘the work of God,’ they do not know God, much less do they know His work.
-No wonder, then, that all those who do not know God are possessed of a muddled belief.
-People do not take belief in God seriously because believing in God is too unfamiliar, too strange for them.
-In this way, they fall short of the demands of God.
-In other words, if people do not know God, do not know His work, then they are not fit for God’s use, much less can they fulfill the desire of God.
-‘Belief in God’ means believing that there is a God; this is the simplest concept of faith in God.
+One day, I saw God’s words in a book, “Though many people believe in God, few understand what faith in God means, and what they must do to conform to.
+This is because, though people are familiar with the word ‘God’ and phrases such as ‘the work of God,’ they do not know God, and still less do they know His work.
+No wonder, then, that all those who do not know God are muddled in their belief of Him.
+People do not take belief in God seriously, and this is entirely because believing in God is too unfamiliar, too strange for them.
+In this way, they fall short of God’s demands.
+In other words, if people do not know God, and do not know His work, then they are not fit for God’s use, and still less are they able to satisfy His will.
+‘Belief in God’ means believing that there is a God; this is the simplest concept as regards believing in God.
 What’s more, believing that there is a God is not the same as truly believing in God; rather, it is a kind of simple faith with strong religious overtones.
-True faith in God means experiencing the words and work of God based on a belief that God holds sovereignty over all things.
-So you shall be freed of your corrupt disposition, shall fulfill the desire of God, and shall come to know God.
-Only through such a journey can you be said to believe in God.”
+True faith in God means the following: On the basis of the belief that God holds sovereignty over all things, one experiences His words and His work, purges one’s corrupt disposition, satisfies the will of God, and comes to know God.
+Only a journey of this kind may be called ‘faith in God.’”
 These words suddenly enlightened me.
 The exact definition of faith in God is made clear here.
 Comparing our former viewpoints of belief in God we had held on to with these words in the book, I found that we were muddled in our faith.
-It reminded me of Job recorded in .
+It reminded me of Job recorded in the Bible.
 In his life, he sought to understand the fact that God is the almighty Ruler in the laws of all things, followed the way of fearing God and shunning evil, and enjoyed an abundance of material blessings bestowed by God.
 Afterward, a trial came upon him.
 He didn’t forsake God though he lost his property and his children.
-Instead, in such a trial, he said these words, “the LORD gave, and the LORD has taken away; blessed be the name of the LORD” (Job 1:21).
+Instead, in such a trial, he said these words, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:21).
 He stood firm in his testimony, gained God’s approval, and received double blessings from God.
-On the contrary, his wife rejected God because calamities had befallen her.
+On the contrary, his wife rejected God because of the calamities that had befallen her.
 Job called her a foolish woman.
 Here we can see two different beliefs in God.

-I saw another passage of God’s words in a book of truth: “Having faith in God, you should not solely seek blessings, but seek to love God and know God.
-Through His enlightenment and your own pursuit, you can eat and drink His word, develop a true understanding of God, and have a true love of God that comes from your heart.
-In other words, your love for God is most genuine, such that none can destroy or stand in the way of your love for Him.
-Then you are on the right track of faith in God.
-It proves that you belong to God, for your heart has been taken possession of by God and you can then be possessed by nothing else.
-Owing to your experience, the price you paid, and the work of God, you are able to develop an unbidden love for God.
-Then you are freed from the influence of Satan and live in the light of God’s word.
-Only when you have broken free from the influence of darkness can you be deemed to have gained God.
-In your belief of God, you must seek this goal.
+I saw another passage of God’s words in a book, “If you believe in God, you should not only seek blessings, but to love God and know God.
+Through His enlightenment, through your own individual seeking, you can eat and drink His word, develop a real understanding of God, and have a real love of God that comes from your inmost heart.
+In other words, when your love for God is most genuine, and no one can destroy or stand in the way of your love for Him, at this time you are on the right track in your belief in God.
+This proves that you belong to God, for your heart is already in God’s possession and nothing else can then take possession of you.
+Through your experience, through the price you have paid, and through the work of God, you are able to develop an unbidden love for God—and when you do, you will become free from the influence of Satan and will come to live in the light of God’s word.
+Only when you have broken free from the influence of darkness can you be said to have gained God.
+In your belief in God, you must try to seek this goal.
 This is the duty of each of you” (“You Ought to Live for the Truth Since You Believe in God”).